smearieryeti/docker-winebased-server-fs22/README.md

 Farming Simulator 22 server running inside a Docker Container (with [vnc](#vnc) This project is maintained at [wine-gameservers/docker-winebased-server-fs22](https://github.com/wine-gameservers/docker-winebased-server-fs22)

+Please note this project is missing crucial documentation regarding the usage and requirements for running this docker container, currently this information is only available in our Discord server listed in the footer of this readme.

 **Description**

 This is the first beta verion to be released!